 DIRECTOR OF RUGBY – This volunteer position is responsible for the management of the rugby program and administration of the Volunteer Rugby Foundation.
 Expenses related to this position are funded through the foundation.

-HEAD COACH – Funded through a partnership with the university and the foundation, the head coach is under an annual contract with a stipend funded through donations to the university.
-The Robertson Endowment is the primary vehicle for funding the stipend and the foundation provides for expenses related to the duties of the coach.
+HEAD COACH – Funded through a partnership with university development through the Robertson Endowment, the head coach is under an annual contract with a stipend funded through donations to the university.
+The Robertson Endowment is the primary vehicle for funding the stipend and VRF provides for expenses related to the duties of the coach.
 This position reports to the Director of Rugby.

 PROGRAM MANAGER – Funded through the foundation, the program manager handles the administrative and operational duties of the rugby program.
 This position reports to the Director of Rugby.